“I want you to believe…to believe in things that you cannot.”

 Bran Castle is not entirely about the business of Dracula.
 Surrounded by beautiful gardens and the stunning Transylvanian countryside, the castle is the perfect setting for outdoor events.

-During the summer season, Bran Castle hosts outdoor events such as jazz and classical concerts, children’s fairytale events and special movie screenings in the castle grounds.
+During the summer season, Bran Castle hosts outdoor events such as jazz and classical concerts, children’s fairytale events and special movie screenings on the castle grounds.
 At other times of the year, such as Halloween, the castle will host night tours.
 Sometimes, there is even the possibility to sleep in Bran Castle.

 Check the official Bran Castle website for upcoming events.